-I pulled together a bunch of beautiful mauve and dusty pink paint colors I loved!
+I have pulled together a bunch of my favorite colors in the dusty pink category for you to check out!
 If you are looking for a similar paint color, I know you will find a fabulous option in the round-up below.

 What is the color mauve?